jacobproffer/blog/content/travel/snaefellsnes-peninsula.md

 {{< /images >}}

+## Arnarstapi and Hellnar

 Myles and I stopped for lunch at the Snjófell Restaurant in Arnarstapi.
-The restaurant exuded an elegant atmosphere, which made me feel out of place in a neon red Arc'teryx jacket and headband.
+The restaurant exuded an elegant atmosphere, which made me feel out of place in a red Arc'teryx jacket and headband.
 The place was empty upon arrival but filled with a tour group, comprised of people with binoculars hung on their necks.
 We both ordered lamb chops, priced at 4,900 Icelandic Króna each.
 The meal was satisfying, with tender meat served alongside potatoes and a salad.
-After the meal, we lingered with cups of coffee before we left.
+After the meal, we lingered with coffee before we left.
 The quiet atmosphere contrasted with the busyness outside, where the tour group prepared to move on to their next stop.

 After lunch, Myles and I hiked from Arnarstapi to Hellnar along the coast.
 The hike offered dramatic views of the coastline.
 The trail meandered along rocky outcrops, where waves crashed against volcanic stone.
 In the distance were sea arches and natural formations shaped by centuries of wind and water.
 As we neared Hellnar, the rugged terrain gave way to gentler slopes with wildflowers.
 The village presented a quaint scene, with colorful houses nestled against the backdrop of dramatic cliffs.
 We walked to the sea and encountered a mass of kelp.
 It was my first experience with kelp, and it was unpleasant with a horrible smell.